-Electronic and hard copy documentation on all building systems should be provided for the guidance of the building engineering staff and long-term asset management.
-Documents should show the actual elements that have been installed, how they performed during testing, and how they operate as a system in the completed facility.
+Electronic and hard copy documentation on all building systems must be provided for the guidance of the building engineering staff and long-term asset management.
+Documents must show the actual elements that have been installed, how they performed during testing, and how they operate as a system in the completed facility.
 Examples are as follows:

-- Final P100 Performance Matrix - Contractor "redline" as-built drawings and specifications (including building/site actual measurements, changes to details, actual panel schedules, etc.) as required by the construction contract. - Architect/engineer's final "record" drawings to include final changes to design and contractor noted as-built conditions. - Operating manuals with a schematic diagram, sequence of operation, and system operating criteria for each system installed.
-Custom-written operating manuals; minimum standard should be submission of Word documents. - Training materials and videos. - o Equipment maintenance manuals with complete information for all major components. - In addition, asset data and documentation, including special data and documentation as to engineering, calculations, record drawing information, and visual media, should be provided to document the configuration, engineering assumptions, actual material/sizes installed for future maintenance, repairs, and improvements.
-Prior to acceptance for design completion or substantial completion, all required submittals and deliverables must be verified by a Government representative as received and complete, such as: - Drawings: design, redline, and record drawings - Submittals, fabrication, and shop drawings, including:

-- o Equipment schedules - Equipment (or other) data sheets, product literature, minimum standard should be submission of PDFs, allows for regional supplementation - Equipment inventories, testing, adjusting, and balancing (TAB) reports, and commissioning functional performance test (FPT) results to be submitted as electronic data tables (Excel or Access files are acceptable), including fields specified in the specifications - BAS point and device data must be submitted as electronic data tables, to include necessary unique identification information such as point numbers, device ID numbers, network numbers, etc., as well as English-language descriptions and location information - o All test records and - Fire Sprinkler and Alarm Systems: Calculations (including energy, structural, lighting, fire alarm system voltage drops and battery requirements, fire sprinkler hydraulics, etc.).
+- Final P100 Performance Matrix - Contractor "redline" as-built drawings and specifications (including building/site actual measurements, changes to details, actual panel schedules, etc.) as required by the construction contract. - Design team's final "record" drawings to include final changes to design and contractor noted as-built conditions. - Operating manuals with a schematic diagram, sequence of operation, and system operating criteria for each system installed.
+Custom-written operating manuals; minimum standard should be submission of Word documents. - Training materials and videos. - Equipment maintenance manuals with complete information for all major components. - In addition, asset data and documentation, including special data and documentation as to engineering, calculations, record drawing information, and visual media, must be provided to document the configuration, engineering assumptions, actual material/sizes installed for future maintenance, repairs, and improvements. - Prior to acceptance for design completion or substantial completion, all required submittals and deliverables must be verified by a government representative as received and complete, such as: - Drawings: design, redline, and record drawings - Submittals, fabrication, and shop drawings, including: - Equipment schedules - Equipment (or other) data sheets, product literature, minimum standard should be submission of PDFs, allows for regional supplementation - Equipment inventories, testing, adjusting, and balancing (TAB) reports, and commissioning functional performance test (FPT) results to be submitted as electronic data tables (Excel or Access files are acceptable), including fields specified in the specifications - BAS point and device data must be submitted as electronic data tables, to include necessary unique identification information such as point numbers, device ID numbers, network numbers, etc., as well as English-language descriptions and location information - o All test records and - Fire Sprinkler and Alarm Systems: Calculations (including energy, structural, lighting, fire alarm system voltage drops and battery requirements, fire sprinkler hydraulics, etc.).

-All electronic media must be readable by GSA's current software versions and optimum file sizes of desktop media, such as Acrobat, Microsoft, AutoCAD DWG format, BIM native and IFC format, video media, electronic photo (e.g., ".jpg"), and Webcam archive data.
-Electronic data should be provided to the Government via the GSA electronic project management system (ePM) and on CD-ROM, unless otherwise specified.
-As-built BIM files must be delivered in accordance with As-Built Documentation specifications in P100.
-BIM Guide 07-Building Elements, the project BIM Execution Plan, and Model Progression Matrix.
-GSA must approve type and version of BIM software used as the project authoring tool to be used on the project.
-Only software already approved by GSA GEAR team may be used.
-All cloud-based software that might contain CUI must be disclosed and its use approved, to ensure compliance with FISMA 2014 requirements.
+All electronic media must be readable by GSA's current software versions and optimum file sizes of desktop media, such as Acrobat, Microsoft, AutoCAD DWG format, BIM native and Industry Foundation Classes format, video media, electronic photo (e.g., ".jpg"), and Webcam archive data.

+Electronic data must be provided to the Government via the GSA electronic project management system (Kahua) and on CD-ROM or secured flash-drive, unless otherwise specified.

+As-built BIM files must be delivered in accordance with As-Built Documentation specifications in P100, BIM Program & Standards Requirements, project specifications and contract documents.

+BIM and COBie Submissions must be compliant to the GSA BIM Standard, GSA Common Data eXchange, and the GSA COBie Playbook.

-For all software installed in support of installed equipment, provide backup CDs with all files necessary to reinstall, all user and programming support manuals, and all files produced for the specific installation (e.g., graphics files, DDC program files).
+For all software installed in support of installed equipment, provide backup CDs with all files necessary to reinstall software, all user and programming support manuals, and all files produced for the specific installation (e.g., graphics files, DDC program files).